 Asking GoldPaid online from Widnes

 The process opens online.
 A Widnes charity team sends photos to GoldPaid on WhatsApp and asks any questions before posting a thing.
-GoldPaid then emails a free prepaid Royal Mail Special Delivery label, a tracked and insured service that aims to deliver the next working day to GB mainland addresses, with a signature collected on arrival.
+GoldPaid then emails a free prepaid Royal Mail Special Delivery label, a tracked and signed-for service that aims to deliver the next working day to GB mainland addresses, with a signature collected on arrival.

 A face-to-face alternative means travelling to a city.
 Liverpool, the nearest larger city with a specialist precious-metal buyer, is around 15 miles from Widnes, roughly 20 to 25 minutes by road before parking and queueing are added.
 That is real time taken away from a shop staffed by volunteers.